wp-plugins/refer-a-friend-widget-for-wp/readme.txt

 3. Referral program with goal-based rewards.

-and reward your readers for sharing your blog posts with their friends.
+and reward your readers for sharing your site with their friends.
 Lear more about InviteBox-powered <a href="http://invitebox.com/how-it-works/">referral programs</a>.

 == Installation ==